-Blog » Diving Accident Analysis » Accident Analysis: Christine Gauci Fatality | Malta 2020
+Blog » Scuba Diving Articles » Dive Safety » Diving Accident Analysis: Christine Gauci Fatality | Malta 2020

-Accident Analysis: The Christine Gauci Fatality, Malta 2020
+Diving Accident Analysis: The Christine Gauci Fatality, Malta 2020

 Assessing critical learning points from a fatal diving accident to help promote increased dive safety.

-In January 2020, Christine Gauci, a 35-year old technical diver, scuba instructor, freediver and Afghanistan veteran, tragically perished in a scuba diving accident in Malta.
-The incident drew world-wide attention within the dive community; not least because Gauci’s dive buddy was charged by the Maltese police following post-accident investigation.
+In January 2020, Christine Gauci, a 35-year-old technical diver, scuba instructor, freediver, and Afghanistan veteran, tragically perished in a scuba diving accident in Malta.
+The incident drew worldwide attention within the dive community; not least because Gauci’s dive buddy was charged by the Maltese police following post-accident investigation.

 Christine Gauci diving CCR in Malta